jhpyle/mTCP/README.md

 These changes have been tested on an IBM PS/2 Model 25 running MS-DOS 6.22 and Microsoft Mouse Driver ([MOUSE.COM]) version 7.03.
-If your machine does not have support for the "enhanced keyboard," try the [TEL8088.EXE] file instead, which supports fewer keystrokes but should work on older machines.
+If your machine does not have support for the "enhanced keyboard," try the [TNOLDKEY.EXE] file instead, which supports fewer keystrokes but should work on older machines.
 Try [TELNET.EXE] first and see if it works, regardless of what machine you have.